metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 Required:

 - `components` (Attributes List) Components specifies the components in the topology. (see [below for nested schema](#nestedatt--spec--topologies--components))
-- `name` (String) Name is the unique identifier for the cluster topology.Cannot be updated.
+- `name` (String) Name is the unique identifier for the cluster topology.
+Cannot be updated.

 Optional:

-- `default` (Boolean) Default indicates whether this topology serves as the default configuration.When set to true, this topology is automatically used unless another is explicitly specified.
+- `default` (Boolean) Default indicates whether this topology serves as the default configuration.
+When set to true, this topology is automatically used unless another is explicitly specified.
-- `orders` (Attributes) Specifies the sequence in which components within a cluster topology arestarted, stopped, and upgraded.This ordering is crucial for maintaining the correct dependencies and operational flow across components. (see [below for nested schema](#nestedatt--spec--topologies--orders))
+- `orders` (Attributes) Specifies the sequence in which components within a cluster topology are started, stopped, and upgraded.
+This ordering is crucial for maintaining the correct dependencies and operational flow across components. (see [below for nested schema](#nestedatt--spec--topologies--orders))

 <a id="nestedatt--spec--topologies--components"></a>
 ### Nested Schema for `spec.topologies.components`

 Required:

-- `comp_def` (String) Specifies the name or prefix of the ComponentDefinition custom resource(CR) thatdefines the Component's characteristics and behavior.When a prefix is used, the system selects the ComponentDefinition CR with the latest version that matches the prefix.This approach allows:1.
-Precise selection by providing the exact name of a ComponentDefinition CR.2.
-Flexible and automatic selection of the most up-to-date ComponentDefinition CR by specifying a prefix.Once set, this field cannot be updated.
+- `comp_def` (String) Specifies the exact name, name prefix, or regular expression pattern for matching the name of the ComponentDefinition custom resource (CR) that defines the Component's characteristics and behavior.
+The system selects the ComponentDefinition CR with the latest version that matches the pattern.
+This approach allows: 1.
+Precise selection by providing the exact name of a ComponentDefinition CR.
+2. Flexible and automatic selection of the most up-to-date ComponentDefinition CR by specifying a name prefix or regular expression pattern.
+Once set, this field cannot be updated.
-- `name` (String) Defines the unique identifier of the component within the cluster topology.It follows IANA Service naming rules and is used as part of the Service's DNS name.The name must start with a lowercase letter, can contain lowercase letters, numbers,and hyphens, and must end with a lowercase letter or number.Cannot be updated once set.
+- `name` (String) Defines the unique identifier of the component within the cluster topology.
+It follows IANA Service naming rules and is used as part of the Service's DNS name.
+The name must start with a lowercase letter, can contain lowercase letters, numbers, and hyphens, and must end with a lowercase letter or number.
+Cannot be updated once set.

 <a id="nestedatt--spec--topologies--orders"></a>